marianStankov/bike_station_shop/README.md

 # bike_station_shop

-Bike Station is a project for stores who's supply all kind of bikes.
+Bike Station is a project for stores who's supply all kind of cycles.